 - Multiphase Flows

 - Boundary Value Problems of Nonlocal Fluid Dynamics

 - Current Solid Mechanics

 - Computational Fluid Dynamics

-- Mechanics of Composites and Nanomaterials
+- Mechanics of Rigid Bodies: Theory and Applications

 - An outstanding team of lecturers and research associates provides training in all areas of advanced mechanics, as well as interdisciplinary areas at the intersection of chemistry, physics, biology, computational mathematics and other sciences.